fcrespel/karaplan/docs/deployment/gcp/gke/README.md

 # Google Kubernetes Engine

-This example uses [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) to run the Docker image in a Kubernetes cluster, and an Ingress to expose the service over HTTPS.
+This example uses [Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) and [Helm](https://helm.sh) to run the Docker image in a Kubernetes cluster, and an Ingress to expose the service over HTTPS.

 ## Prerequisites

 Before starting, follow the [Build](../build) and [SQL](../sql) guides to create the container image and database.

-Then, update the fields marked `toComplete` in the `karaplan.yml` file with appropriate values using your preferred editor.
+Then, download and install the **Helm 2.x client** from the official [releases](https://github.com/helm/helm/releases) page.
+Update the fields marked `toComplete` in the `karaplan.yaml` file with appropriate values using your preferred editor.
 Refer to the deployment [README](../../README.md) file for information about configuring identity providers.

 Finally, to expose the application over HTTPS, you will need to obtain a **domain name** in which you can create a **A record** pointing to a reserved IP address.
 If you don't have one, you may try using services from [sslip.io](https://sslip.io), [nip.io](https://nip.io) or [xip.io](http://xip.io).